yhuang3-uf/postgres-speedtest/README.md

 1. Creation of 3 tables, each with 2-8 columns.
 2. 5 insert statements, to bootstrap the table with some data.
 3. 1000 random statements of type select, insert, update, or delete.

+## Instructions
+Edit the file `postgrestest.ini` with the connection information for the servers you want to compare.

+This program is single-threaded.
+It is recommended to host the PostgreSQL server on another machine, or at least set its affinity to a different CPU from the testing if testing on a single multicore machine.

 ## License
 ```